 9. Invest in the pieces you can see.

 You wear earrings and even necklaces for other people to enjoy…so buy bracelets and rings that YOU want to see all day.

 I AM a “jewelry person” and love accessorizing my outfits…and I am happy to teach you!

-AND I’d loooove to do a STYLE PARTY for you and your friends to show you how to use what you have and add a few strategic pieces that will help you stretch your jewelry wardrobe.
+AND I’d loooove to do a STYLE PARTY for you and your friends to teach you personalized jewelry accessorizing tips, how to use what you have and how to add a few strategic pieces that will help you stretch your jewelry wardrobe.
 You can also have a few friends over in my home Image Studio if you prefer!

 Read more: Style Parties

 I welcome you to check out the online catalogs, create a wish list and SHOP from my jewelry websites!
 Remember, I’m always happy to have you over or come to you for personalized help.

 What are your favorite accessories to wear?
 Share on the Facebook page.